tatemazer/AcaiaArduinoBLE/README.md

 | Silvia Pro (X) | Yes | Brew Button | Yes |
 | Stone Espresso | Yes | Solenoid Valve (Reed Switch) | Yes |
 | Ascaso Steel Duo PID | Untested | Brew Button | No

+*Ace Dotshot cannot be combined with the shotStopper at this time.
+Fortunately, shot duration is automated at the scale with the shotStopper, making the dotShot redundant.

 ## ShotStopper Example Code Configuration